prakashlab/picamera-mqtt/README.md

   client.
 This id number will be used to uniquely label each camera stream.

-### Client Software Autostart
+### Camera Client Software Autostart
-To automatically run the prototype when the Raspberry Pi starts up, install the `mqtt_imaging.service` systemd unit:
+To automatically run the camera MQTT client when the Raspberry Pi starts up, install the `mqtt_imaging.service` systemd unit:
 ```
 cd ~/Desktop/picamera-mqtt
 sudo cp deploy/systemd/mqtt_imaging.service /etc/systemd/system/mqtt_imaging.service